lightbend/fdp-sample-applications/README.md

 ## Installation

-Each application contains detailed instructions on how to build and install the application locally or on a DC/OS cluster or Kubernetes cluster (experimental support).
+Each application contains detailed instructions on how to build and install the application locally or on a DC/OS cluster or Kubernetes cluster (forthcoming; under development now).
+See the individual READMEs and `bin` directories for each application for details.

-Here's how to install all of them from a centralized command line script into a DC/OS cluster.
-The script assumes the following:
+Here's how to install any or all of them from a centralized command line script into a DC/OS cluster, using a script `apps/bin/app-install.sh`.
+This script assumes the following prerequisites:

 * A DC/OS cluster is up and running
 * The user is authenticated to the cluster (`dcos auth login`)